jsdelivrbot/seattle-301n8/README.md

 ## Slides from class

 Slides will be placed in each class' lecture-code subdirectory after they are presented.

-Slides will be in PDF format with presenter notes for re-viewing.
+Slides will be in PDF format for re-viewing.

 ## Assignments